frideosapps/frideos_flutter/README.md

 )
 ```

+If no [noDataChild] widget or [onNoData] callback is provided then a [Container] is returned.

+If no [errorChild] widget or no [onError] callback is provided then a [Container] is returned.

+N.B.
+The callbacks are executed only if their respective child is not provided.

 ### StreamedWidget
+StreamedWidget extends the [StreamBuilder] widget providing
-It extends that StreamBuilder class, provides some callbacks to handle the state of the stream and return a `Container()` if `noDataChild` is not provided, to avoid to check if the `snapshot.hasData` is true.
-To use when there is no need to receive a null value.
+some callbacks to handle the state of the stream and returning a
+[Container] if `noDataChild` is not provided, in order to avoid
+checking `snapshot.hasData`.

+N.B.
+To use when there is no need to receive a *null value*.

+It takes as a `stream` parameter a [Stream] and triggers the rebuild of the widget whenever the stream emits a new event.

+If no [noDataChild] widget or [onNoData] callback is provided then a [Container] is returned.

+If no [errorChild] widget or no [onError] callback is provided then  a [Container] is returned.

 #### Usage